MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`uiTestBuildDirectory`** - **Build directory**<br>
 Input alias: `uitestBuildDir`. `string`.
 Required when `enablePrepare = true && framework = uitest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path to directory with built test assemblies.
+The path to the directory with the built test assemblies.
 <!-- :::editable-content-end::: -->
 <br>